ClJarvis/Portfolio_Black/README.md

 # Portfolio

 A portfolio page for showing the projects I have built.
 Some are from my time at Nashville Software School.
-Others are projects I have built ouside of School.
-These projects were built using HTML, CSS, JavaScript, AngularJS and JSON.
+Others are projects I have built outside of School.
+These projects were built using HTML, CSS, JavaScript, AngularJS.
+Bootstrap, .NET and JSON.

 - The page also conatians:
 <ol>
-<li> my contact information</li>
+<li> My contact information</li>
-<li> my social network links</li>
+<li> My social network links</li>
       <ol>
           <li>LinkedIn</li>
           <li>Twitter</li>
           <li>GitHub</li>
       </ol>
-<li> a list of skills learned at NSS</li>
+<li> A list of skills learned at NSS</li>
-<li> a casestudy of a UX project built at NSS</li>
+<li> A case study of a UX project built at NSS</li>
 </ol>

-The portfolio page is HTML5, CSS, and bootstrap.
+The portfolio page is HTML5, CSS, and Bootstrap.